Is SpaceX’s Elon Musk conducting a Twitter ‘war?’

 Reporters Without Borders stated they were “disturbed” by Musk’s plans for media relations.
 “He is prone to unhinged Twitter eruptions.
 He can’t handle criticism.
 He scolds the news media for its purported dishonesty,” the article goes on to site several reports that provide additional data concerning the billionaire’s conflicts with the media.

 This alleged “war on the media” was prefaced by the word “silly” on an article appearing on The Atlantic.
+However, it did not appear to have deemed that those who judged it so were incorrect.
 The outlet highlighted how Donald Trump Jr. came to the billionaire’s defense.
 In fact, Musk’s use of the social media platform Twitter has drawn comparisons to President Donald Trump .

-As cited on Inverse, Musk has touted his experience with journalism, tweeting that he “Spent years in newsrooms starting 23 years ago, back when some reporters were still babies w poopy diapers, but hey def lecture me on what a newsroom is like.”
+Inverse, cited Musk’s comments on his experience with journalism, tweeting that he “Spent years in newsrooms starting 23 years ago, back when some reporters were still babies w poopy diapers, but hey def lecture me on what a newsroom is like.”
 A May 17 report on CNNTech states Musk’s treatment of the media has eroded the “hero status” he enjoyed.

 The internet age has seen the proliferation of blogs.
 These privately-owned sites generally have some degree of bias.
 Some SpaceX employees themselves even operate blogs which question programs considered to be competition for dollars SpaceX would prefer go to them.
 As noted, SpaceX has developed an extensive fanbase.
-The company’s supporters who operate blogs operate on what has been referred to as “brand stands” – a bias meant to promote an individual or organization.
+The company’s supporters who operate these blogs promote what they refer to as “brand stands” – a bias meant to promote an individual or organization.
 The Atlantic noted that Musk, in at least one instance, brushed off actual members of the media, yet provided an extensive interview with a fan.

 This is minor when compared to recent statements and decisions made by the NewSpace pioneer.